In November 1886 Heinrich Hertz became the first person to transmit and receive controlled radio waves.

 Hertz did more experiments which revealed that the sparking at the main gap was producing beautifully regular electrical waves, whose behavior was predictable.

-He pictured these waves of electric charge moving back and forth, creating a standing wave within the wire.
+He pictured waves of electric charge moving back and forth, creating a standing wave within the wire.

 In other words, he believed the circuit was vibrating like a tuning fork at its natural, resonant frequency.
 He thought he now had a circuit in resonance.